drawwithcode/2022-group-project-group05/README.md

 The project has the aim to make *present* the basic language of every machine: ***binary code***.

-N01 takes inspiration from the experiment held at Cornell University *Communicating Intimacy One Bit at a Time*, where chosen couples in long-distance relationships could only communicate using one bit messages. the results suggested  that even a one-bit communication device is seen by users as a valuable and rich channel for communicating intimacy, despite the availability of wider channels.
-In the same way N01 connects people and show them that even with the smaller amount of possibilities, you can connect and bond with someone. </br>
+N01 takes inspiration from the experiment held at Cornell University *Communicating Intimacy One Bit at a Time*, where chosen couples in long-distance relationships could only communicate using 1-bit messages.
+The results suggested that even a system of communication apparently very limited can be a valuable and rich channel for communicating a wide range of messages.
+In the same way N01 connects people trough single bit of information to show how the complexity of the digital communication is actually obtained through a very simple language, composed of only 0 and 1.
+It makes visible the vastity of outputs that a small amount of possibility can generate. </br>

 ## *Structure*
 The website is composed of five main html pages: the home, the login, the experience, the output and the gallery.